netdata/netdata/packaging/installer/UNINSTALL.md

 kickstart script (internally, the kickstart script also uses this uninstaller script, it just handles the process outlined below for you).

-This uninstaller script is self-contained other than requiring a `.environment` file that was generated ruing installation.
+This uninstaller script is self-contained other than requiring a `.environment` file that was generated during installation.
 In most cases, this will be found in `/etc/netdata/.environment`, though if you used a non-standard installation prefix it will usually be located in a similar place under that prefix.